yetanalytics/project-pan/README.md

 IRIs during JSON-LD processing.
 The `@context` property is always found in the Profile metadata and in Activity Definitions, though they can also be found in Extensions for said Activity Definitions.
+- `:print-errs` - Print validation errors out if true; otherwise return spec error data (or nil, if the profile is valid) without printing.
+True by default.

 In addition to these arguments, there is another argument that needs to be implemented in a future iteration but currently does not exist.